 The court also has the discretion to continue support beyond the age of 18 if the child is severely and permanently mentally or physically disabled.
 In this case, the child must cannot live independently, and must reside in the home of the custodial parent.

 Can I have my child support obligations lowered?

-Further, this “material change” must be something new which did not exist when the obligation was initially ordered.
+Further, this “material change” must be something new which did not exist you originally created the order.
 Common material changes that hold up in court include:

 - Medical Emergencies.